graphcore-research/unit-scaling/docs/user_guide.rst

 Many unit-scaled operations introduce a :code:`constraint: Callable` argument.
 *In most cases, you can simply leave this argument to take the default value and ignore it.*

-The purpose of this constraint is that, for some ops, particular scaling factors in the forward and backward passes must all be identical in order to produce valid gradients.
+The purpose of this constraint is that in some scenarios, particular scaling factors in the forward and backward passes must all be identical in order to produce valid gradients.
 This constraint argument specifies how to arrive at the shared scale.